xiongemi/react-checkout-form/README.md

-# Getting Started with Create React App
+# React Checkout Form

+This is a checkout form built using React, material-ui, formik and yup.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).